kuldeepsaini06/RSl_Project/README.md

 # RSL PROJECT

 ## Project Description:
-The following project aims to Classify a Google Earth image
+The following project aims to Classify a Google Earth image and calculate the land covered area.

 ## Database Description:

-Google Earth Image .ecw Format
+Google Earth Image .ecw format converted to the .tif file format

 ## Attribute Information:
 Creating Training set using QGIS